egrooby-monash/Heart-and-Lung-Signal-Quality-Estimation/README.md

 "Heart Rate and Segmentation" folder contains code for heart rate estimation and segmentation with the main function being "get_hr_segmentation.m" and "Breathing Rate and Segmentation" folder contains code for breathing rate estimation and segmetnation with the main function being "get_hr_segmentation.m".

 Please cite "Grooby, Ethan, et al. "Neonatal heart and lung sound quality assessment for robust heart and breathing rate estimation for telehealth applications."
-IEEE Journal of Biomedical and Health Informatics (2020)." and "Grooby, Ethan, et al. "Real-Time Multi-Level Neonatal Heart and Lung Sound Quality Assessment for Telehealth Applications." arXiv preprint arXiv:2109.15127 (2021)." when using this code
+IEEE Journal of Biomedical and Health Informatics (2020)." and "Grooby, Ethan, et al. "Real-Time Multi-Level Neonatal Heart and Lung Sound Quality Assessment for Telehealth Applications."
+IEEE Access (2022)." when using this code